YiLi-2020/academic-kickstart/content/home/experience.md

   description = "We used CD44 to target the overexpressed glycoprotein on cancer cell membrane and by using thermosensitive liposomes we could trigger drug release at 42℃-just like in a hot spring. "

 [[experience]]
-  title = "Constructing a Paclitaxel-Dichloroacetic acid Nanococrystals for Efficient MDR Reversal and Enhanced Apoptosis" company = "Investigator" company_url = "" location = "China Pharmaceutical University" date_start = "2019-04-01"
+  title = "Constructing a Nanosized Functional miRNA Liposomes to treatment of TNBC by silencing Slug gene" company = "Research assistant" company_url = "" location = "Peking University" date_start = "2016-07-01" date_end = "2016-08-31"
-  date_end = ""
-  description = "Paclitaxel(PTX) is a famous anticancer agent but also brings multi-drug resistance(MDR) problem.
-Former studies have confirmed that rod-shape nanoparticles, including PTX, enter cells via a non-lysosomal pathway, so why not use PTX as the carrier to deliver an agent that can reverse MDR?"
+  description = "Learned the process of CRISPR and molecular biology experiment skills from two-month a summer research program in the State Key Laboratory of Natural and Biomimetic Drugs of Peking University."

 +++